Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Methodology

-Accordingly, we select six state-of-the-art deep imputation methods for time series data.
+Additionally, we use two baseline methods for benchmarking: 1) the MICE algorithm being one of the most popular imputation methods in health science and 2) LSTM-based imputation as the most basic deep learning method for time series data.
+Based on the method selection criteria, we identify eight state-of-the-art deep imputation methods for time series data.
 First, we select the BRITS method as one of the first deep learning methods to perform longitudinal and cross-sectional imputation simultaneously.
 BRITS has proven its performance by outperforming baseline deep learning methods such as GRU-D and M-RNN.
 Second, we choose the CATSI method because of its novelty in designing a \emph {context vector} that captures a patient's overall health state and the temporal dynamics of the time series data.
 Moreover, CATSI has proven its superiority by outperforming state-of-the-art imputation methods such as BRITS, 3D-MICE, and MICE.
 We further split the CATSI method into two parts: CATSI-LSTM and CATSI-MLP, to investigate the contribution of its longitudinal and cross-sectional imputation, respectively.
 The CATSI-LSTM part includes a bidirectional LSTM structure and the \emph {context vector}.
 The CATSI-MLP part is a fully connected neural network with two hidden layers for cross-sectional imputation.
 We also compare the bidirectional CATSI-LSTM method with a unidirectional or conventional LSTM to investigate the benefits of context vectors and bidirectional learning.
 Third, we include the NAOMI method that utilizes a bidirectional RNN structure similar to the CATSI and BRITS methods.
 It is one of the first methods that use the divide and conquer principle and adversarial training in the missing value imputation problem.
-Fourth, we use the recently proposed TAME method that also uses the bidirectional LSTM architecture, as discussed in Section~\ref{deep-time-series-imp}.
+Fourth, we use the recently proposed TAME method that uses the bidirectional LSTM architecture, as discussed in Section~\ref{deep-time-series-imp}.
 This method outperforms several recently proposed state-of-the-art methods, including BRITS, DETROIT, CATSI, BRNN, and 3D-MICE.
 The TAME method uses a complete data set with known ground truth data to create the train and test folds.
 We exclude ground truth for the missing values to avoid information leaks between train and test data splits.
+Finally, the performances of DETROIT and GP-VAE methods are evaluated in downstream classification tasks and discussed in Section~\ref{exp-classification}.